-&lt;sup>19 The survey was implemented via the internet in the summer of 2010.
-It was conducted by a small group of students at the Hebrew University who drew primarily on their personal networks to create a convenience sample that provides at least 400 Jewish respondents (the precise number varies with the question).
+16 The survey was implemented via the Internet in the summer of 2010.
+It was conducted by a small group of students at the Hebrew University who drew primarily on their personal networks to create a convenience sample that provides at least 400 Jewish respondents (the precise number varies depending on the question).
 The sample incorporates significant variation in background factors likely to be of relevance to the attitudes of interest, but its composition is far from representative.
-Respondents tend to be young (70 per cent under 35), Israeli-born (82 per cent) and highly educated (nearly two-thirds have 15 years or more of education).
-They are also disproportionately secular and center/left in their political orientation.
-Nevertheless, 21 per cent
+Respondents tend to be young (70 per cent are under 35), Israeli-born (82 per cent), and highly educated (nearly two thirds have fifteen years or more of education).
+They are also disproportionately secular and centre-left in their political orientation.
+Nevertheless, 21 per cent described themselves as either observant or very observant, and nearly one fifth said they support religious parties or those to the right of the Likud.